abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt_text][image5]

-##### 1.4 Grayscaling
+##### 1.4 Normalization

-As a last step, the training, validation and testing set images were normalized as normalization showed great performance enhancements.
+As a last step, the training, validation and testing set images were normalized since this showed great performance enhancements.
 The normalization method was straigh forward by using the following equation: (pixel_value - 128)/128

 #### 2. Model architecture